 Fitzroy Island is a water lover’s paradise, thanks to the beautiful fringing Great Barrier Reef, in addition to the array of water activities on offer.
 There are many ways for you to explore the waters that surround the island, including snorkelling, scuba diving, glass-bottom kayaking, stand-up paddle boarding and by taking a Glass Bottom Boat Tour.

 Fitzroy Island is the perfect place to put on your mask and snorkel, take a dip in the warm aqua water and admire the fascinating, beautiful creature that is the sea turtle.
 Snorkelling at Fitzroy Island shall also give you the chance to see beautiful tropical fish, giant clams and an array of different coral species.
-All relevant equipment can be hired from the island’s Dive and Adventure Centre.
+All relevant equipment can be hired from the Fitzroy Island Activities Centre on the island.

 Upon arriving at Fitzroy Island, be sure to book in for the daily Turtle Rehabilitation Centre Tour (which begins at 1pm and lasts for 45 minutes).
 The Centre is operated solely by volunteers, who dedicate their time and skills to care for and rehabilitate sick and injured turtles for release back onto the Great Barrier Reef.